TeskaLabs/asab-iris/README.md

 cert_bundle     =                     ; Path to CA/chain PEM when validate_certs=yes.
                                       ; Needed for self-signed/internal CAs.
                                       ; Leave empty to use system trust store.
+                                      ; When validate_certs=no, both chain and hostname checks are disabled and ; cert_bundle is ignored.

 ```